Batomorph locomotion: Rajiform swimming

 Rajiform swimmers move by undulating the distal parts of their pectoral fins with multiple waveforms present on the fin at a time.
-This mode of swimming is utilized by demersal Batoids, which includes skates as well as some rays.
+This mode of swimming is utilized by demersal batomorphs, which includes skates as well as some rays.
 They share a common morphology of a low aspect ratio and thin pelvic fins.
 They are slower than mobuliform swimmers but they are some of the most metabolically efficient elasmobranch swimmers at slow speeds.

 There are differences between the ways skates and benthic rays utilize rajiform swimming.
 Rajiformes do not always utilize rajiform swimming.
-They have a second set of pelvic fins called crura on the ventral side near the base of their tale that they use to in tandem to push along the substrate while their disk remains inactive.
+They have a second set of pelvic fins called crura on the ventral side near the base of their tail that they use to in tandem to push along the substrate while their disk remains inactive.
 This style of locomotion is known as punting and is very similar to walking as the force appears to be generated from direct contact with the ground.
 They are able to execute asynchronous movements with their crura to make turns which negates the need to bank during turns, which may provide stealth benefits in addition to the reduced water movement.
 From muscle fiber analysis it appears that punting may be a primary mode of transportation at low speeds (about 1/3 Body lengths per second) in some skates and rajiform locomotion may be used when for specific situations.
 Benthic rays rely entirely on rajiform locomotion.
 Another difference between the two is the role of the tail.
 Skates have larger tails with fins on them and they use them during turns.
 The tails of rays appear to serve no function in swimming.
 Some rays, known as stingrays have a venomous barb on their tail that they whip around to defend themselves.

 The distribution of pectoral thin thickness is such that rajiform swimmers benefit passively from hydrodynamic interaction between the substrate and their fins.
 As such swimming away from the substrate for extended periods is unsustainable.
 The thickness of the pelvic fins is highest at the anterior part of fin and lowest at the distal parts of the fin and the posterior fin, generally less than a millimeter.
 These thinner areas deform passively at normal speeds and must be kept rigid at higher speeds serving to limit maximum sustainable speed in rajiform swimmers.